darrylj1999/darrylj1999.github.io/README.md

 ![norm128unipca0 85](https://github.com/darrylj1999/darrylj1999.github.io/assets/33488019/e4046c33-1b3b-4714-a0c0-9e32c2adc0df)

-This particular run utilized a retained_variance of 85% made up of 23 principal components and had an accuracy of 0.7800 and a F1 score of 0.7743.
+This particular run utilized a retained variance of 85% made up of 23 principal components and had an accuracy of 0.7800 and a F1 score of 0.7743.

 Yet another way to combat overfitting is to introduce regularization in the form of dropout.
-However, due to its random nature, dropout varied in its effectiveness, making the accuracy and F1 score better at time while worse in others.
+However, due to its random nature, dropout varied in its effectiveness, making the accuracy and F1 score better at times while worse in others.

 ![norm128unidrop0 2](https://github.com/darrylj1999/darrylj1999.github.io/assets/33488019/d978c992-3617-47da-a3e4-11b645e50226)